Neutron-capture elements record the ordered chemical evolution of the disc over time: Results

 \subsection{Mapping neutron-capture abundances in a supernovae reference plane}

-The [Mg/Fe]-[Fe/H] is a familiar reference frame for the exploration of additional abundances.
-The grid across this plane, as shown in Figure \ref{mgfe}, comprises our chemical cells: this grid spans a range in [Fe/H] of --1 < [Fe/H] < 0.5, increasing in steps of 0.3 dex, with a range in [Mg/Fe] from --0.4 < [Mg/Fe] < 0.6, increasing in 0.2 dex steps.
-In terms of stellar populations, within a cell, the stars are at some near-fixed contribution from the original nucleosynthetic source.
-For the [Mg/Fe]-[Fe/H] plane, an individual chemical cell represents a group of stars with the same total enrichment by SNII and SNIa.
+The [Fe/H]-[Mg/Fe] is a familiar reference frame for the exploration of additional abundances.
+The grid across this plane comprises our chemical cells: this grid spans a range in [Fe/H] of --1 < [Fe/H] < 0.5, increasing in steps of 0.3 dex, with a range in [Mg/Fe] from --0.4 < [Mg/Fe] < 0.6, increasing in 0.2 dex steps.
+Across the [Fe/H]-[Mg/Fe] plane, an individual chemical cell represents a group of stars with the same total ratio of enrichment by SNII and SNIa.
 The ability to isolate stellar populations that likely formed under similar conditions in this manner enables the opportunity to study properties (such as abundance-age relations and orbits) that are independent from the main source production sites of the elements comprising the chemical abundance plane grid.
-For the case of the [Mg/Fe]-[Fe/H] plane, that is, which do not depend on the amount of enrichment due to SNII and SNIa.
+For the case of the [Fe/H]-[Mg/Fe] plane, it provides the opportunity to study properties that do noot depend on the amount of enrichment due to SNII and SNIa.

 The mean age-[Ba/Fe] and age-[Eu/Fe] profiles in the chemical cell plane are shown in Fig~\ref{bafe_cells} and Fig~\ref{eufe_cells}, respectively, where only cells containing more than 20 stars are shown.
 The age-abundance trends are shown as a running mean of the data, and the shaded band is the confidence on this mean (calculated as the 1-$\sigma$ dispersion).
 In addition, we also show the slope value obtained when fitting the running mean with linear regression for stars between 2 and 10 Gyr of age and its associated uncertainty, calculated using the running mean (abundance,age) values and by calculating the mean of the standard deviation of the slope computed in the 200 iterations, respectively.
-We ensured our age-abundance relationships were not affected by any unforeseen systematic effects due to trend in stellar parameters by checking the abundance-age profiles in a very narrow T$_{\mathrm{eff}}$, and found that are results remained consistent.
+We ensured our age-abundance relationships were not affected by any unforeseen systematic effects due to trend in stellar parameters by checking the abundance-age profiles in a very narrow T$_{\mathrm{eff}}$, and found that the results remained consistent.